projectcalico/calico/master/security/kubernetes-default-deny.md

 #### Secure resources everywhere

-We recommend creating default deny using **Calico global network policy**, which is non-namespaced.
+We recommend creating default deny-all policy using **Calico global network policy**.
 It applies to both workloads (VMs and containers) and hosts (computers that run the hypervisor for VMs, or container runtime for containers).
-This supports a conservative security stance towards protecting resources.
+Using a Calico global network policy supports a conservative security stance for protecting resources.

-#### Calico network policy: order matters
+#### Best practice: create implicit deny-all policy

-When you create Calico network policies to allow traffic, you can assign an **order** number that indicates the order you want policy applied relative to other policies.
-To ensure that your Calico default deny policy remains in effect at all times, assign a significantly higher number than regular policies that allow traffic.
+We recommend that you create a "plain vanilla" deny-all Calico network policy that does not include any other deny rules.
+Why?
+The absence of other deny rules ensures that the deny-all policy is implicitly "first/always".
+If you add other deny rules, you must add an **order number** to ensure the policy always remains in affect (by virtue of being the highest order number across all of your ordered policies).
+An **implicit deny-all policy** is not only easier, but avoids mistakes.

 ### How to